sbarabe/SBK_WRISTBLASTER/README.md

 ## Schematic

-The following schematics show the wiring using the SBK custom PCBs, making the assembly easier and cleaner.
+The provided schematics show the wiring using the SBK custom PCBs, making the assembly easier and cleaner.
 Using the SBK_BG_xx_DRIVER for the bar meter and the SBK_BG_28SEG with MAX7221 simplifies the LED matrix connection.
 The fan and vacuum pump are also directly powered from the PCB's dedicated 5V outputs.

 ## Demo Video